livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 3. Convert it to shellcode and feed it to the challenge binary
 4. Enjoy!

-Luckily towards the end of the `io_uring` [man page](https://man7.org/linux/man-pages/man7/io_uring.7.html) there's an example that uses `io_uring` to copy stdin to stdout.
+Luckily, towards the end of the `io_uring` [man page](https://man7.org/linux/man-pages/man7/io_uring.7.html) there's an example that uses `io_uring` to copy stdin to stdout.
 Nice, let's see if it works:
 ```bash
 $ gcc io_uring_orig.c -o io_uring
 ubuntu@2025~day-05:~$ ./io_uring